Brian Butts: Marking Fly Lines Without Stickers

 What is the best way to mark fly lines for identification?

-Use a strong permanent marker like Sharpie or Prismacolor to draw a code directly on the fly line.
-Make thick lines to represent five and thin lines to represent one.
-An 8 weight would have one thick mark and three thin marks.
-This method requires no stickers or glue and stays visible through regular use.
+Use a strong permanent marker like a Sharpie or Prismacolor to draw a code directly on the fly line.
+Make thick marks to represent five and thin marks to represent one, so an 8-weight gets one thick mark and three thin marks.
+The method requires no stickers or glue and stays visible through regular use, even on clear floating and intermediate lines.

 Why do fly line stickers fall off reels?

-Fly line stickers typically use adhesive that doesn't hold up well to water exposure, handling, and temperature changes.
-Tom Rowland notes in the episode that stickers fall off "almost immediately" after application, leaving anglers unable to identify their line weights.
-This universal problem led Brian Butts to develop his permanent marker system.
+Fly line stickers use adhesive that does not hold up well to water exposure, handling, and temperature changes.
+In the episode I note that the stickers fall off almost immediately after application, which leaves anglers unable to identify their line weights.
+That universal frustration is exactly what led Brian to develop his permanent-marker system.

 Can you tell fly line weight by looking at it?

 No, you cannot reliably distinguish fly line weights by sight or feel.
-Brian Butts compares it to trying to tell the difference between 25 pound and 30 pound leader by rolling it through your fingers—you're not quite sure.
-With modern clear floating and intermediate lines, even color coding no longer works as an identification method.
+Brian compares it to trying to tell 25-pound leader from 30-pound by rolling it through your fingers, where you are never quite sure.
+With modern clear floating and intermediate lines, even color coding no longer works as an identification method, which makes a marking system essential.

 How does 239 Flies organize their demo reels?

-239 Flies uses the permanent marker system on all their demo reels to prevent confusion when they have multiple fly lines rigged up.
-Brian marks each line with the thick line/thin line code and also recommends keeping intermediate lines separate from floating lines in storage to maintain organization across seasons.
+239 Flies uses the permanent-marker system on every demo reel to prevent confusion when multiple lines are rigged for customers to test.
+Brian marks each line with the thick-and-thin code and also recommends keeping intermediate lines separate from floating lines in storage so you can find what you need season after season.

 What permanent marker works best for marking fly lines?